lmcrean/hoverboard-react/docs/docs/product/adsense_integration.md

 # AdSense Integration

-This document details the implementation of Google AdSense in Tributary and revenue projections.
+This document details the implementation of Google AdSense in Hoverboard and revenue projections.

 ## Conservative AdSense Revenue Projections